 Step 4: Finish the Shrimp

 Add the shrimp back in to the thickened General Tao’s sauce and toss to coat.
 Allow the shrimp to finish cooking in the sauce for about 1-2 minutes.
 Shrimp cook very quickly, and overcooking will make them rubbery.
 Two minutes is plenty of time.
+Transfer to a large bowl.

-Step 5: Cook the Snow Peas, optional.
+Step 5: Cook the Snow Peas (Optional)

-Last, heat about 2 tbsp of sesame or olive oil in a small, separate skillet.
+Last, heat about 2 tablespoons of sesame or olive oil in a small, separate skillet.
 Add the snow peas and a pinch of salt, and sauté for about 3-4 minutes.
 Once they’ve turned bright green in color, sprinkle with sesame seeds and remove them from the pan.

 Avoid overcooking snap peas.
 You want them to still have a good snap to them!